Beef Noodle Soup

 Broth Preparation

-Beef Bone Stock: Select beef leg bones, beef rib bones, and other parts rich in collagen, simmer in cold water for 6-8 hours.
+Select beef leg bones, beef rib bones, and other collagen-rich parts, starting with cold water and simmering for 6–8 hours.
 During this time, continuously skim foam to maintain clear broth.

-Spice Ratio: More than ten spices including star anise, cinnamon, Sichuan peppercorns, cloves, and grass fruit require precise ratios.
-Each restaurant has its own secret formula, which is proprietary business knowledge.
+More than ten spices including star anise, cinnamon, Sichuan peppercorns, cloves, and tsaoko require precise ratios.
+Each shop has its own secret formula, a closely guarded trade secret.

-Flavor Balance: The balance of salty, sweet, sour, and spicy flavors is key.
-Taiwanese taste preferences lean toward mildly sweet, requiring consideration of localized taste needs when seasoning.
+The balance of salty, sweet, sour, and spicy is key.
+Taiwanese taste preferences lean toward mild sweetness, requiring consideration of localized flavor needs in seasoning.

 Beef Selection and Processing